philadelphia24/Thesis-Job-Recommender-System-/README.md

 * Matches with 40% noise: matches_ln40

 ## Collaborative Filtering
-We use a benchmarking approach to choose a set of algorithms to tune the hyperparameters.
-The Surprise Library will be used for this.
-We determine that KNNBasic performs the best for the clean as well as noisy data levels.
-Moreover, our expectation is confirmed that the noiser, the higher the MAE is generally.
+We set aside a training and test set.
+After that, we train each of our eleven algorithm with the best parameters obtained from the gridsearch on our previously set aside training data.
+Afterwards, we evaluate the performance in terms of MAE.

 ## Content-Based Filtering
-The user profile approach, in which an average for all features by a user is averaged, is tried first.
-The results are not convincing in terms of job titles recommended.
-The content approach performs better.
-For this, we used the well-known TF-IDF approach and add a minimum similarity requirement as well as filtering out already matched vacancies in the recommendation.
-In the future, we would also like to add a feature that attaches weights to the job title to increase the relevance of recommendations.
+We employ two methods: user profiling and a top-vacancy approach.
+The user profile approach, in which an average for all features by a user is averaged, does not provide convincing results in terms of the job titles recommended.
+Our findings suggest that the content approach performs better in terms of Kendall ranking compared to the user profiling.
+However, these results are not statistically significant.